 Incentive Compensation Review Committee ('ICRC') is the coordinating body of senior executives responsible for the oversight of the process to evaluate and recommend compensation reductions for all employees.
 These decisions are based on feedback regarding risk, compliance, audit and legal outcomes as well as situations of an employee engaged in fraud or directly or indirectly to have contributed to a financial restatement or other irregularity.
 The ICRC is a management-level committee that reports its recommendations to the HRCC.
 Ex ante adjustments are recommended by the employee's management for review and approval by the committee and ex post adjustments are formulated by the committee.
 The Chief Human Resources Officer chairs the committee supported by the Global Head of Compensation and Benefits.
-Voting members include the Chief Executive Officer, Chief Risk Officer, Chief Compliance Officer, Chief Auditor, Chief Financial Officer and General Counsel.
+Voting members include the Chief Executive Officer, Chief Risk Officer, Chief Compliance and Ethics Officer, Chief Auditor, Chief Financial Officer and General Counsel.

-BNY Mellon undergoes an annual attestation process to ensure that its remuneration practices comply with all local laws and regulations as well as best market practice.
 The implementation of BNY Mellon's remuneration policies is subject to an annual independent internal review by the internal audit function.